naibari/FinalProject/README.md

-# Collecting Stock Current Values and Upload it to ThingSpeak
+# Collecting Stock Current Values and Uploading It to ThingSpeak